Jestre/dumpmon-scraper/README.md

     sudo pip install python-twitter Requests

 ###  Configuration
 In addition to the Twitter credentials mentioned previously, you will need to configure some basic email credentials as well as the search terms in the `email_*`, `smtp_server` and `search_string` variables.

+There is also a `config_file` variable.
+If this is set to point to a file writable by the user running this script, the program will attempt to save the ID from the last tweet processed, so that future runs will not result in duplicate alerts.

 ### Running
 ./dumpmon-scraper.py